 Increasing the visibility of artisanal small-scale fishers, fish farmers and fish workers

 The United Nations declared 2022 the International Year of Artisanal Fisheries and Aquaculture.
-An IIED-led initiative aims to focus global attention on the importance and the role played by small-scale fishers, fish farmers and fish workers.
+As an official supporter of the initiative, IIED set out to focus global attention on the importance and the role played by small-scale fishers, fish farmers and fish workers.

 Project